mc200s253e/the_humming_toaster_story/README.md

-# the humming toaster story
+# The humming toaster story
 A story by Lambert Segura, narrated Friday October 27th 2017 for the "Make Some Noise" project at Glasgow School of Art - IxD Y2

 Run the sketch.